MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ### Change the size of your model

-Spread or pinch your fingers on the screen to change the size of the model.
+Spread or pinch two fingers on the screen to change the size of the model.
 You can also double-tap to switch between the default size and life size.
 When you change the size of your model, you can switch between the default size and life size.

 ![Resize item)](media/resize.PNG "Resize item")

 ### Rotate your model

-Rotate your fingers on the screen to rotate the model.
+Rotate two fingers on the screen to rotate the model.

 ![Rotate item)](media/rotate.PNG "Rotate item")